ksu-cs-textbooks/cis400/content/3-web-development/03-web-forms/05-validation.md

 <input type="number" min="0" name="Age" required>
 ```

-If a user attempts to submit a form containing this input is submitted, and the value is less than 0, the browser will display an error message instead of submitting.
+If a user attempts to submit a form containing this input, and the value is less than 0, the browser will display an error message instead of submitting.
 In addition, the psuedo-css class `:invalid` will be applied to the element.

 We can also mark inputs as required using the `required` attribute.
 The browser will refuse to submit the form until all required inputs are completed.
 Inputs with a `required` attribute also receive the `:required` pseudo-class, allowing you to assign specific styles to them.